RaulJCS5/AgriBlazorApp/AgriBlazorApp/README.md

 ## [running Blazor project using ASP.NET Identity and PostgreSQL with NET CLI](https://medium.com/@tomislav.medanovic/scaffolding-and-running-blazor-project-using-asp-net-identity-and-postgresql-with-net-cli-1fdb2a0d9778)

-- Install PostgreSQL — remember your user and pass (We will use superuser for this test)
+- Install PostgreSQL ï¿½ remember your user and pass (We will use superuser for this test)
 - You can also run pgAdmin to explore your database later on

 - - Add following packages to your project